karina-talibzhanova/prog-p5/peerreviews.md

 * rgb sliders are good but like..... is there really a need to be able to drag them
     * also, personal preference, but i prefer colour pickers as opposed to picking rgb values. it's an easier user experience

+The HTML has some problems with its validity as the same id is used multiple times when a class should be used instead.
+Additionally, because the canvas is given a fixed size, it presents as too large on some screens and results in scrollbars that are somewhat annoying.
+The form controls are intuitive to use and they certainly work in changing the attributes of the class, though it is annoying that the values are not updated live (i.e. the attributes only change when the slider is released, not while the slider is moving).
+Also, I believe colour pickers tend to result in an easier user experience than RGB sliders.
+Finally, just don't use Comic Sans.

 ### Quality of Documentation
 * acknowledged source and licensing
 * not really necessary to say it's a summative but it doesn't detract from the actual content so